FIVE MOST SURPRISING FINDS

 Federal Reserve, Survey of Consumer Finances, 2022

 These structural obstacles are real and unjust.
-They must be addressed through policy, lending reform, and community development financial institutions (CDFIs — nonprofit lenders focused on underserved communities).
+They must be addressed through policy, lending reform, and community development financial institutions — CDFIs, which are nonprofit lenders focused on underserved communities.
 I am not here to minimize them.
 I am here to say they are not the entire story.
 Treating them as the entire story is a disservice to every Black entrepreneur who needs the complete truth to survive.

 Starting with $35,000 when your competitor starts with $107,000 means you cannot afford a single mistake your competitor can afford a dozen of.
 The margin for error is not equal.
 So the strategy cannot be equal either.